borntofrappe/python-scripts/connect-four/README.md

       # handle victory
 ```

-In the body of the function we finally check for the matches.
-I fumbled a little with _how_ to do this, but eventually, I find a rather nifty approach using the `.index()` function.
+In the body of the function we check for the matches.
+I fumbled a little with _how_ to do this, but eventually, I found a rather nifty approach using the `.index()` function.

 Here's the idea: